-It is very family-friendly.
+It is very family-friendly and is one of the best places with many fun things to do with kids in New Delhi.
 There are multiple swings, tree houses, and even a relatively big fenced playground for the little ones.
 It is clean, well maintained, has its toilets for children, and a decent place to wash hands.

 Apparently, there are over 300 types of trees in Sunder Nursery, making it Delhi’s first arboretum.
 Also, you can see 15 heritage monuments, of which 6 are UNESCO World Heritage sites.

 Overall it is a beautiful park that we will be returning to again.

 5. National Rail Museum, New Delhi

 My daughter is a train enthusiast, so we visit railway museums when we travel.
 New Delhi is no exception.

 Luckily the Rail museum in Delhi is really nice.
 The highlight of the visit was the joy train ride.
 Adults can board this tiny train as well.
 The ride takes visitors through an outdoor exhibit of various locomotives and carriages at a slow pace.
 The lawns and lush green gardens are well maintained, so we enjoyed our time on this cute little train.